openmpf/openmpf.github.io/docs/docs/Roll-Up-Guide.md

 The Workflow Manager can be configured to replace the values of detection properties after receiving detections from a component.
 This is commonly used to replace specific terms with a more general category.
+For example, "car", "bus", and "truck" are a kind of "vehicle".
 To use this feature, a JSON file in the format described below must be created.
 Then, the `ROLL_UP_FILE` job property must be set to the file path where that file is located.

 # Roll Up File

 At the top level, the roll up file contains an array.
-The array contains an object for each detection property should be modified.
+The array contains an object for each detection property that should be modified.
 Each object contains the following fields:

 - `propertyToProcess`: (Required) A detection property key.
 The value will be modified according to the `groups` key.
 - `originalPropertyCopy`: (Optional) Copies the value of `propertyToProcess` prior to roll up to another property.
-The copy is made even if property is not modified.
+The copy is made even if the property is not modified.
 - `groups`: (Optional) Array containing an object for each roll up name.
 If the value of the detection property specified by `propertyToProcess` matches a string listed in `members`, it will be replaced by the content of the `rollUp` property.